-Victor Margolin is Professor Emeritus of Design History at the University of Illinois, Chicago.
-He is a founding editor and now co-editor of the academic design journal Design Issues.
-His many books include: The Designed World: images, objects, environments; The Politics of the Artificial: Essays on Design; Design Discourse: history, theory, criticism; Discovering Design: explorations in design studies.
+Victor Margolin was Professor Emeritus of Design History at the University of Illinois, Chicago.
+He was a founding editor of the academic design journal Design Issues.
+His many books include: The Designed World: images, objects, environments; The Politics of the Artificial: Essays on Design; Design Discourse: history, theory, criticism; and Discovering Design: explorations in design studies.
+Victor was awarded a Lifetime Achievement Award by Cumulus and the Design Research Society.
 Author affiliation details are correct at time of print publication.

 World History of Design Volume 2: World War I to World War II